Jiangyou

 Jiangyou (江油 (Jiāngyóu)) is a Chinese county-level city located in Mianyang, Sichuan.
 The city proper is subdivided into four urban districts and has jurisdiction over 21 towns, and 19 rural townships.
-It is the hometown of Li Bai, a leading Tang Dynasty poet.
+It is the hometown of Li Bai, a leading Tang dynasty poet.

-Jiangyou has an area of 2720 km2 and a population of 870,000 in 2004.
+Jiangyou has an area of 2720 km2 and a population of 731,343 in 2020.

+In 2025 a bullying incident involving students in the city led to protests and drew nationwide attention.

 Administrative divisions

-Jiangyou has five subdistricts, 30 towns and 10 townships.
+Jiangyou has 1 subdistrict, 22 towns and 1 township.